Australians rally at Parliament to demand justice for women

 Outside Parliament House in Canberra, the crowd of hundreds was mostly female and most wore black.
 They carried placards including “Justice for Women” and “Men, Own Your Guilt.”

-Prime Minster Scott Morrison refused organizers’ demand that he address the crowd.
-He agreed to meet a delegation of protesters in his office, but a meeting didn’t take place.
+Prime Minster Scott Morrison refused organizers’ demand that he address the crowd and they would not meet him in his office.

 “We have already come to the front door, now it’s up to the government to cross the threshold and come to us,” organizer Janine Hendry said.